mjwhite8119/FRCTraining/Romi/romiVision.md

 3. Press the joystick START button to run your custom PID line following routine.
 3. Press the joystick SELECT button to run the WPI `PIDCommand` line following routine.

+Shuffleboard uses the Network Tables to display the camera data so your java program must be running in order to see the live camera stream.

 ## Notes on Restarting the Romi
 When you first turn the Romi on the Application will default to "Custom".
 You have to switch it to run the the your Python camera program and restart it: